-Opinion: Adidas' 3 Stripes Are Too Big on New Kits
+Opinion: Adidas' 3 Stripes Are Too Big on New 2026 Kits

-Adidas has made a significant design change to their football kits ahead of the 2026 World Cup, and it's causing debate among fans.
+Adidas has made a significant design change to its football kits ahead of the 2026 World Cup, and it's causing debate among fans.
 The iconic three stripes on the shoulders have been enlarged substantially.

 Adidas Supersizes the Three Stripes

 The change is stark.
 On all kits, each of the three stripes is now wider than the collar itself.
-This represents a notable departure from the proportions Adidas has maintained for years on their football kits.
+This represents a notable departure from the proportions Adidas has maintained for years on its football kits.

 Adidas appears to be moving toward greater brand visibility across their entire sports portfolio, as the bigger three stripes were first seen in tennis and Formula 1.
 The oversized stripes make the Adidas branding more prominent, particularly on broadcast and in photos.
 From a marketing perspective, it makes sense at first glance.